What to know about myelodysplastic syndrome (MDS)

-In this article, we explore the symptoms of MDS, complications, causes, and risk factors.
-We will also give a brief overview of diagnosis, treatment, and outlook for this condition.
+In this article, we explore the symptoms and complications of MDS, as well as the causes and risk factors.
+We also give a brief overview of what to expect during diagnosis and treatment.

 What is MDS?

-MDS refers to a group of cancers that affects the blood cells and bones marrow.
+MDS refers to a group of cancers that affect the blood cells and bone marrow.

-If these blood cells develop abnormally, the body may not have enough new blood cells to work properly, and this can cause MDS.
+If not enough blood cells develop, or if they develop abnormally, the body may not have enough new blood cells.
+This can cause MDS.

-A blood test is likely to show a reduced number of cells in the body or low cell count.
-If the cell count is particularly low, a person may begin to experience some or all of the following symptoms, depending on whether red blood cells, white blood cells, or platelets are affected.
+A blood test may reveal a reduced number of cells in the body.
+If the blood cell count for any one type is particularly low, a person may begin to experience some or all of the following symptoms.

 Red blood cells

-Anemia is caused by a reduced number of healthy red blood cells.
-The signs of anemia are often related to a lack of oxygen getting to the organs and cells in the body.
+Having a lower amount of healthy red blood cells causes anemia.
+The signs of anemia often relate to a lack of oxygen reaching organs and cells around the body.

 - pale skin